simmi30/lnd1/macaroons/README.md

 ## Bakery

-As of lnd `v0.9.0-beta` there is a macaroon bakery available through gRPC and command line.
+As of broln `v0.9.0-beta` there is a macaroon bakery available through gRPC and command line.
 Users can create their own macaroons with custom permissions if the provided default macaroons (`admin`, `invoice` and `readonly`) are not sufficient.